 Coronado Springs Resort is often considered Disney’s convention hotel, but it is so much more (and thanks to its convention hotel designation, the amenities are better).
 It’s not adjacent to any of the theme parks, so guests of this resort must rely upon bus transportation or their own vehicles.
 There is no boat or monorail transportation from Coronado Springs Resort to any of the theme parks or Disney Springs.

-February 5, 2018 UPDATE: Walt Disney World has wasted no time in constructing the new 15-story tower to Coronado Springs Resort that will add 500 rooms, including suites and concierge-level services.
-Our most recent Coronado Springs Construction Update is from a couple of weeks ago, detailing the vertical progress of the tower, along with a fly-through concept video from the resort’s preview center.
+Additionally, the new 15-story tower to Coronado Springs Resort that will add 500 rooms, including suites and concierge-level services is still under construction.
+Our most recent Coronado Springs Construction Update shows the vertical progress of the tower, along with a fly-through concept video from the resort’s preview center.

-Room refurbishments are also underway, occurring in phases by building, and should be entirely finished by Spring 2018.
+Room refurbishments are also underway, occurring in phases by building, and should be entirely finished by very soon.
 We stayed in a new room last fall, and were fairly impressed with it.
 This review has been updated to include photos of both the old and new rooms.

-At this time, unlike our recommendation for guests staying at Caribbean Beach Resort, we are not recommending Coronado Springs guests switch resorts.
-This project should be less intrusive for guests (the tower is being added to an unused plot of land), but will be far longer–not finishing completely until 2019.
+At this time, unlike our recommendation for guests staying at Caribbean Beach Resort, we are not recommending Coronado Springs guests switch resorts unless visiting after September 2018, as that’s when the large Dig Site/pool project begins.
+Otherwise, the Coronado Springs construction should be less intrusive for guests.
+The tower is being added to an unused plot of land (not finishing completely until 2019), and is distant enough from the rest of the resort that noise can’t be heard in guest rooms.
+It is a visual blight from around the resort, though.

 If you’re currently booked at Coronado Springs, you should be fine.
 If you’ve yet to book your room for 2018, you might want to err on the side of caution and choose a different resort.
 We (Our top alternative recommendation at this time would be Port Orleans Riverside–click here read why we recommend it.)